gmgu/study-cuda/4_thread_id/README.md

 where NB and NT are three dimentional dim3 variables.

 In a kernel, we can identify which thread in a block is executing by four keywords as follows:
-- gridDim: equal to NB in the execution configuration
+- gridDim: equal to NB in the execution configuration,
-- blockDim: equal to NT in the execution configuration
+- blockDim: equal to NT in the execution configuration,
-- blockIdx: block index in the dim3 type
+- blockIdx: block index in the dim3 type,
-- threadIdx: thread index in the dim3 type
+- threadIdx: thread index in the dim3 type.

 Each thread has a unique dim3 threadIdx within a block, and each block has a unique dim3 blockIdx within a grid.
 The number of blocks in the grid and the number of threads in a block (both in dim3 type) are visible by gridDim and blockDim, respectively.